Skip to main content

 #

-Athens’ main attractions are surprisingly walkable.
-The Acropolis, Plaka, Monastiraki, and Syntagma are all within 15-20 minutes of each other on foot.
+Here’s a budget secret about Athens: it’s incredibly walkable.
+The Acropolis, Plaka, Monastiraki, Syntagma, and Psyrri are all within 15-20 minutes of each other on foot.
+I’ve done entire days here without spending a cent on transport.

 Metro/Bus/Tram